thindil/www.laeran.pl/linuxada/index.md

   All reports please send by [repository](https://build.opensuse.org/project/show/home:thindil) requests only.
 If you prefer other ways to support, you can look at [support us](supportui.html) page.

+* Why this repository exists, when we can create static binaries or libraries for Linux?

+  That's the problem, we can't create binaries or libraries which will be working on every Linux distribution.
+The main problem is incompatibility between various standard C libraries used by various distributions.
+Also, the GNU LibC isn't compatible with its own previous versions.
+And repository provides also way to automatically upgrade packages via distribution's update mechanism.